ellieransom/cybersecurity-project-1/README.md

 - Metricbeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
+- _In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- Filebeat collects log data from the operating system and services running on the VM.
+- Ex. #TODO
+- Metricbeat collects metrics and statistics on the operating system and servics.
+- Ex. #TODO

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: